-Cristian: I had a look at your portfolio and I could see a number of business portals like http://www.businessesforsale.com , http://global.franchisesales.com/ www.businesswings.co.uk or http://www.businessopportunities.com I can feel that’s a growing business nowadays, but how did all start?
+I had a look at your portfolio, and I could see a number of business portals like http://www.businessesforsale.com , http://global.franchisesales.com/ www.businesswings.co.uk or http://www.businessopportunities.com I can feel that’s a growing business nowadays, but how did all start?

-Cristian: There are lots of sites, blogs and forums nowadays because the entry barrier is so low, so what’s the key to success in running some proper business portals?
+There are many sites, blogs, and forums nowadays because the entry barrier is so low, so what’s the key to success in running some proper business portals?

 Andrew: Apart from constantly seeking ways to improve the user experience, SEO and commanding a good position in Google’s ranking will always help you stand apart – I believe this is effectively the major barrier to gaining a decent web presence.
-Although users are generally quite fickle and have a utilitarian approach to the web, seeking information in the quickest and simplest way possible, I still believe there’s good reason to develop a brand, something recognised and trusted.
+Although users are generally quite fickle and have a utilitarian approach to the web, seeking information most quickly and simply possible, I still believe there’s good reason to develop a brand, something recognised and trusted.
 We’ve worked hard to establish this over the last 12 years, notably with BusinessesForSale.com.

 Andrew: It’s an online classifieds service for sellers of businesses to help find willing buyers.
-We predominantly provide a channel to market for business brokers, intermediaries who oversee the sale of businesses, and private business sellers.
+We predominantly provide a channel to market for business brokers, intermediaries who oversee businesses’ sale, and private business sellers.

-Cristian: How does selling a business online differ to more traditional methods?
+How does selling a business online differ from more traditional methods?

-Cristian: By the way, you started your business with your brother?
-Most “experts” say it’s not a good idea to start a business with your family.
+By the way, you started your business with your brother?
+Most “experts,” say it’s not a good idea to start a business with your family.
 How does it work for you?

 Andrew: Yes, Karen Thai, a superb web designer.

-Andrew: The idea of helping franchise networks recruit new franchisees came from the realisation that traffic on BusinessesForSale.com would also be interested in buying franchises.
+Andrew: The idea of helping franchise networks recruit new franchisees came from realizing that traffic on BusinessesForSale.com would also be interested in buying franchises.
 We knew we could quickly cross-refer our users between FranchiseSales.com and BusinessesForSale.com.

-Cristian: In my opinion one of the keys to success in a business is to find something and do it in a better way.
+In my opinion, one of the keys to success in a business is to find something and do it in a better way.
 What was the key to success in your case?

 Andrew: We were very early adopters of the internet and didn’t really have any competition at the outset to be inspired by – certainly not in the UK, our core, home market – but we nevertheless didn’t rest on our laurels.
-It’s a globally competitive landscape so we need to constantly assess the competition as well as constantly innovating.
+It’s a globally competitive landscape, so we need to assess the competition and constantly innovating constantly.

-Cristian: On the http://blog.businessopportunities.com/ blog, one article in particular caught my eye, ‘Five Recession-Proof Businesses For Sale’.
+On the http://blog.businessopportunities.com/ blog, one article, in particular, caught my eye, ‘Five Recession-Proof Businesses For Sale.
 Which are these?

 Andrew: We’ve realised that ‘recession-proof business’ is a term with a huge volume of Google searches as people search for low-risk opportunities at a time of significant economic uncertainty.
 Therefore we’ve had a bit of an editorial push on articles surrounding the subject.
-There’s much disagreement about what exactly constitutes a recession-proof business, but examples we gave in that particular article were newsagents, convenience stores, maintenance businesses, bargain store and fast-food franchises.
+There’s much disagreement about what exactly constitutes a recession-proof business.
+Still, examples we gave in that particular article were newsagents, convenience stores, maintenance businesses, bargain stores, and fast-food franchises.

-Cristian: For people that got laid off, what would be the best thing to do now in your opinion?
+For people that got laid off, what would be the best thing to do now, in your opinion?
 Look for another job?
 Buy a small business?
 Or maybe a franchise?

-Andrew: Obviously this depends on someone’s particular personality and skills.
+Andrew: Obviously, this depends on someone’s particular personality and skills.
 Some people relish the freedom of starting their own business, having complete creative control over how the business develops.
-For others, they still want the autonomy of being their own boss, but want the extra security that buying a franchise brings.
+Others still want the autonomy of being their own boss but want the extra security that buying a franchise brings.
 Buying a non-franchised business kind of falls between the two, as you have complete control over the acquisition, but – so long as you buy a quality one – the business is already established with a track record of making money.